 Components of Environmental Education

-There are a number of different parts to environmental education.
+There are a number of different parts of environmental education.
 The most common segments of environmental education that you will come across during your studies can include the following:

-- Knowledge and Learning: Learning and understanding of nature and environmental difficulties that are holding people back and/or causing the world to change in negative ways.
+- Knowledge and Learning: It incorporates learning and understanding nature and environmental difficulties holding people back and/or causing the world to change negatively.

-- Attitudes: Disposition of sympathy toward nature’s domain and inspiration to enhance or keep up environmental quality, which will spill over into any plans that you make or anything else that you do that is related to the organization that you currently are working in or developing.
+- Attitudes: Disposition of sympathy toward nature’s domain and inspiration to enhance or keep up the environmental quality, which will spill over into any plans you make or anything else you do that is related to the organization you currently are working in or developing.

 - Skills: Aptitudes to recognize and help resolve environmental difficulties in a practical manner that matches up with the current trends and technologies that are out there today.

-- Participation: Investment in programs and projects that help reduce the effect of environmental difficulties, this making sure that the money you’re investing is going to help the environment instead of harming it.
+- Participation: Investment in programs and projects that help reduce the effect of environmental difficulties, thereby making sure that the money you’re investing is going to help the environment instead of harming it.

 So, environmental education is actually an incredibly important part of running a business, company, or organization.
 Without this vital component, companies would be a lot more reckless with natural resources and/or the land that they are using in order to move their company forward.

 It empowers an individual, community, organization to enhance their decision-making skills by weighing various sides of an issue and not advocating a particular viewpoint or action.

 With environmental education, you can be sure that your staff will be more mindful of the environment around them and that they will be savvier when it comes to making plans that are more environmentally friendly and beneficial.